snehaesther/qubo/Formula.md

 $$
 E(x) = \sum_{e \in E} c_e x_e + P \sum_{v \in V} \left( \sum_{e \in \delta(v)} s_{v,e} x_e - T_v \right)^2
 $$

+This is the formula we used in the codes in the repository